Skyscanner/backpack/UNRELEASED.md

   - `bpk-component-navigation-stack`
   - `PortalV1` (in `bpk-react-utils`)

 - Dropped support for React versions < 17.
+No new functionality is introduced, but from this point forwards it should not be assumed React 16 will work.